• Skip to main content

 Types of Income Subject to Garnishment

 The IRS has broad authority to garnish various types of income to satisfy tax debt.
 In addition to regular wages and salaries, the IRS can garnish bonuses, commissions, and compensation from self-employment.
 Other sources of income, such as social security benefits, retirement accounts, and even funds in bank accounts, may also be subject to garnishment or levy.
-However, certain types of income—like child support and alimony payments—are generally exempt from IRS garnishment or have specific limitations that apply.
+However, certain types of income—like child support and alimony payments—are generally exempt from IRS garnishment or have specific limitations that apply, but only if these payments are court ordered.
 If you are facing garnishment, you may be able to negotiate with the IRS to exclude certain income or to set up a payment plan that better fits your financial situation.
 Understanding which types of income are subject to garnishment can help you protect essential funds and work toward resolving your tax debt.

 How do I find out if the IRS is garnishing my wages?